-A Pap smear for women younger than 21 is not recommended because the incidence of cancer in this age group is very low.
+A Pap test for women younger than 21 is not recommended because the incidence of cancer in this age group is very low.
 False-positive results may occur due to normal cell changes and are somewhat common.
 The false-positive results may generate unnecessary and costly treatment as well as emotional anxiety.

+Pap tests are available from family planning clinics and public health departments as well as from healthcare providers (including pediatricians, family physicians, obstetrician-gynecologists, and nurse practitioners).
 Even if you do not need a Pap test each year, for most women an annual well-woman exam is still recommended, reminds ACOG.

 Sources Used in Current Review

 Moyer, VA on behalf of the U.S. Preventive Services Task Force.
+(2012 June 19).
 Screening for Cervical Cancer: U.S. Preventive Services Task Force Recommendation Statement.
-Annals of Internal Medicine, March 6, 2012, 156(5).
-Available online at http://www.annals.org/content/early/2012/03/14/0003-4819-156-12-201206190-00424.full through http://www.annals.org.
-Accessed March 2012.
+Annals of Internal Medicine, 156(5).
+Available online at http://www.annals.org/content/early/2012/03/14/0003-4819-156-12-201206190-00424.full.
+Accessed 6/16/15.

 (Reviewed 2014 March 17).
 Cervical Cancer Prevention and Early Detection.
 American Cancer Society.
 Available online at http://www.cancer.org/acs/groups/cid/documents/webcontent/003167-pdf.pdf.
 Accessed 6/16/15.

 (Reviewed 2014 September 9).
 Pap and HPV Testing.
 National Cancer Institute.
 Available online at http://www.cancer.gov/types/cervical/pap-hpv-testing-fact-sheet.
 Accessed 6/16/15.